climate-innovation-hub/attribute-editing/README.md

 (i.e. if you're part of the CSIRO Climate Innovation Hub), the easiest way to use the scripts in this directory is to use the cloned copy at `/g/data/wp00/shared_code/attribute-editing/`.
 They can be run using the Python environment at `/g/data/wp00/users/dbi599/miniconda3/envs/cih/bin/python`.
+You'll also need to run `module load nco` on NCI to get access to `ncatted`.

 If you'd like to run the scripts in your own Python environment, you'll need to make sure the `xarray` and `pyyaml` libraries are installed.